 - (A) Authority for rules and declaratory rulings.
 The authority to adopt rules and to act upon petitions for declaratory rulings is vested solely in the board. - (B) Petitions for rulemaking.
 Petitions for the adoption, amendment or repeal of any rule will be entertained by the board.
 Petitions will be considered and disposed of pursuant to the procedures specified in the Administrative Procedure Act, 3 V.S.A.
 Chapter 25. - (C) Jurisdictional opinions.
 Any person seeking a ruling as to the applicability of 10 V.S.A.
-Chapter 151 (Act 250), these rules or order of the board may request a jurisdictional opinion from a district coordinator in the appropriate environmental district.
-In addition, district coordinators may issue jurisdictional opinions when, in their judgment, the applicability of Act 250, these rules or an order of the board needs to be determined. - (1) If the person who requested the opinion wants it to be a final determination, the district coordinator, at the expense of the requestor, shall serve the opinion on all persons identified in writing by the requestor, or known to the coordinator, as either qualifying as parties under Rule 14(A) or who may be affected by the outcome of the opinion.

-- (2) Persons who qualify as parties under Rule 14(A) or who may be affected by the outcome of the opinion may request reconsideration from the district coordinator within 30 days of the mailing of the opinion.
+Chapter 151 (Act 250), these rules or order of the board may request a jurisdictional opinion from a district coordinator in the appropriate environmental district. - (1) If the person who requested the opinion wants it to be a final determination, the district coordinator, at the expense of the requestor, shall serve the opinion on all persons identified in writing by the requestor, or known to the coordinator, as either qualifying as parties under Rule 14(A) or who may be affected by the outcome of the opinion. - (2) Persons who qualify as parties under Rule 14(A) or who may be affected by the outcome of the opinion may request reconsideration from the district coordinator within 30 days of the mailing of the opinion.
 The filing of a timely request for reconsideration shall stop the period for appeal.
-A new full period for appeal shall begin on the date of a refusal to reconsider or, if reconsideration is accepted, on the date the reconsidered opinion is mailed. - (3) A jurisdictional opinion of a district coordinator may be appealed to the environmental board by any person who qualifies as a party under Rule 14(A) or who may affected by the outcome of the opinion.
+A new full period for appeal shall begin on the date of a refusal to reconsider or, if reconsideration is accepted, on the date the reconsidered opinion is mailed. - (3) A jurisdictional opinion of a district coordinator may be appealed to the environmental board by any person who qualifies as a party under Rule 14(A) or who may be affected by the outcome of the opinion.
 Such appeals shall be by means of a petition for a declaratory ruling under section (D) of this rule.
 An appeal from a jurisdictional opinion issued by a district coordinator must be filed with the board within 30 days of mailing of the jurisdictional opinion to the person appealing.
 Failure to appeal within the prescribed period shall render the opinion final for all persons to whom it has been mailed.
-A district coordinator may reconsider, or accept a request for reconsideration of, a jurisdictional opinion at any time upon an adequate showing of a failure to disclose material facts or fraud (D) Declaratory rulings.
-Petitions for declaratory rulings as - to the applicability of Act 250, these rules, or an order of the board shall be filed with the board and shall be accompanied by a filing fee as prescribed in 10 V.S.A., § 6083a, an original and ten copies of the petition and the jurisdictional opinion appealed from, and a certificate showing that the following persons have been served: all parties under Rule 14(A) and any other persons on whom the district coordinator served the opinion.
+A district coordinator may reconsider, or accept a request for reconsideration of, a jurisdictional opinion at any time upon an adequate showing of a failure to disclose material facts or fraud. - (D) Declaratory rulings.
+Petitions for declaratory rulings as to the applicability of Act 250, these rules, or an order of the board shall be filed with the board and shall be accompanied by a filing fee as prescribed in 10 V.S.A., § 6083a, an original and ten copies of the petition and the jurisdictional opinion appealed from, and a certificate showing that the following persons have been served: all parties under Rule 14(A) and any other persons on whom the district coordinator served the opinion.
 Petitions for declaratory ruling will be considered and disposed of promptly.
 A petition may be treated as a petition for adoption of rules or as a contested case as may be proper under the circumstances.
 The chair may issue preliminary rulings subject to timely objection of any party in interest, in which event the matter shall be considered by the board.